simonavans/LawnEnforcement/README.md

 The player can work with two Minesweeper tools: the lawn mower and the flag.
 Only one tool can be wielded at any time.
 The player starts off with the lawn mower equipped.
 With this tool, lawn tiles can be clicked to reveal their type (e.g. a bomb tile).
-By scrolling with the scroll wheel, the player equips the flag tool.
+By scrolling with the scroll wheel, pressing the up or down arrow or pressing e, the player equips the flag tool.
 Clicking lawn tiles with this tool equipped flags that tile.
-Scrolling again equips the lawn mower again.
+Hitting one of the mentioned keys again equips the lawn mower again.

 # Gameplay
 Don't know the game rules??
 Alright, it's very simple: